-The Parkes to Narromine (P2N) section is one of the priority projects that completes Inland Rail and is an upgrade of an existing rail corridor, extending approximately 107 kilometres from the Goobang Junction at Parkes.
+The Parkes to Narromine (P2N) section is one of the priority projects and is an upgrade of an existing rail corridor, extending approximately 107 kilometres from the Goobang Junction at Parkes.
 This project also includes approximately 6km of new rail connection at Parkes and is identified as a key priority Project.

 The Narromine to Narrabri (N2N) section comprises approximately 307 kilometres of new track.
-It is the longest and most significant new project within Inland Rail.
-This new track will reduce transit times and complete one of the missing freight rail links between Melbourne, and Adelaide, Perth and Brisbane.
+It is the longest and most significant new project.
+This new track will reduce transit times and complete one of the missing freight rail links between Melbourne, and Brisbane.